Daio-io/pic-sizer/README.md

 Just a mess around go app to test out godeps and gin

-Resize and image on the internet
+Resize an image on the internet

     go run main.go